kargam0167/kargam0167.github.io/_pages/about.md

 ---
 <div style="background-image: url('/images/03-1.jpg'); background-size: contain; background-position: center; height: 800px; margin-bottom: 20px; background-repeat: no-repeat;">
 </div>
 I am a <b>research scientist</b> exploring <b>work culture</b> in the digital age, using a <b>mixed methods</b> approach to uncover complex phenomena.
-I combine introspection techniques, interviews, and computational methods such as topic modeling and sentiment analysis to capture the "what" and the "why" behind trends.
+I combine introspection techniques, interviews, and computational methods such as topic modeling, sentiment analysis, and network graphs to capture the "what" and the "why" behind trends.

 > Researcher isn't just a profession.
 It's a constant journey of learning, interpretation, and real-life application.

-In particular, I am studying online social platforms and processes emerging on these platforms and physical co-working spaces around the mobile lifestyle.
+In particular, I am studying online social platforms and processes emerging on these platforms, and physical co-working spaces around the mobile lifestyle.
 I've included some examples of my scientific work below.

 <div class="publications">
     <h3>Publications</h3>